Cold (Annie Lennox song)

-"Cold" is a song by Scottish singer-songwriter Annie Lennox.
-It was released in October 1992 by RCA Records as the fourth single from her first solo album, Diva (1992), and reached no. 26 in the UK.
-The single, written by Lennox and produced by Stephen Lipson, was released as a series of three separate CD singles, titled Cold, Colder and Coldest.
-Each CD featured the track "Cold" as well as a collection of live tracks.
-It was the first single to chart in the UK Top 40 without being released on vinyl.
-A cassette version was also available featuring the lead track and one live track from each CD.
+"Cold" is a song by Scottish singer Annie Lennox, released in October 1992 by RCA Records as the fourth single from her debut solo album, Diva (1992).
+Written by Lennox, produced by Stephen Lipson and recorded at Mayfair Studios, it reached No. 26 on the UK Singles Chart.
+The single was released as a series of three separate CD singles, titled "Cold", "Colder" and "Coldest".
+Each CD features the track "Cold" as well as a collection of live tracks.
+It was the first single to chart in the UK top 40 without being released on vinyl.
+A cassette version was also released featuring the lead track and one live track from each CD.
 The accompanying music video was directed by British director Sophie Muller.

 Critical reception

 Stephanie Zacharek from Entertainment Weekly called the song "comfortable", "with the gospel and blues touches on".
 A reviewer from Kingston Informer praised it as "brilliant".
 Robbert Tilli from Music & Media described it as "nicely waltzing".
 Music Week named it Pick of the Week, declaring it as a "torchy and simple ballad, offering further evidence of the quality of Annie's album Diva."
 In a retrospective review, Pop Rescue noted that it "feels like a slow late night jazz club number", adding that Lennox' vocals "are soft but rich here and it really shows her off perfectly."
 The reviewer also felt that "at times, its downbeat sound feels a little reminiscent" of lead single "Why".

 Harry Dean from Smash Hits complimented the song as "pleasantly melodic".
 Craig S. Semon from Telegram & Gazette wrote, "'Cold' lives up to its name.
 This moody showpiece has a sparse keyboard arrangement that comes in like sheets of ice, with Lennox's unsettling voice as harsh as an arctic frost.
 It also has some of Lennox's best images and phrasing expressing heartache and regrets.
 During the song's most telling moment, she explains, "Dying is easy, it's living that scares me to death/I could be so content hearing the sound of your breath"."